 Bribery and kickbacks - Corporate bribery, often called a kickback, is also a possibility.
 In this case, the employee receives a gift, either in cash or another form, for signing on a specific supplier.

 When investigating potential accounts payable fraud, it's critical to conduct both an internal report and bring on an external auditor.
-According to the ACFE, most organisations learn about fraudulent activity from whistleblowers.
+According to the ACFE, most organizations learn about fraudulent activity from whistleblowers.
 While internal audits may detect potential fraud cases, an external auditor is far more likely to be unbiased.

 If you suspect potential fraud, the first thing to do is preserve evidence.
 This means collecting checks, invoices, contracts, journal entries, bank statements, and other relevant documentation.